 Empty values: If a registrant's record has no value for a custom merge field, that field renders blank in the message.

-Redundant merge fields: Only add exports in Edit Conditions for fields that aren't already available in the message editor.
-Form fields collected on the form — like Entry Term — are already accessible as system merge fields (e.g., sys-field-entry_term).
-Adding the same field again as a custom merge field in Edit Conditions creates a conflict that prevents the mailing from sending.
+Redundant merge fields: Only add exports in Edit Conditions for fields that are not already available in the message editor.
+Form fields collected on the form, such as Entry Term, are already accessible as system merge fields, such as

 🛑 Redundant merge fields stop mailings from sending